EJP-ORION/OH-Surveillance-Codex/docs/6-summary-outlook.rst

 interpretation in the future.
-The OHS Codex/KIP aims at raising awareness of the work achieved by other One Health EJP H2020 projects highlighting the outcomes from other scientific and integrative activities that can be of help by the OH community such as the inventory described below.
+The OHS Codex/KIP aims at raising awareness of the work achieved by other One Health EJP H2020 projects highlighting the outcomes from other scientific and integrative activities that can be of help by the One Health community such as the inventory described below.

 **One Health EJP Outcome Inventory**